 Your eyes see by allowing light to enter through the cornea and lens, which is focused on the retina.
 The information is then communicated to the brain via the optic nerve.

-Equally, if you have a very high prescription, laser eye surgery may be unsuitable because too much of the cornea would have to be treated to achieve good vision.
+If you have a very high prescription, laser eye surgery may be unsuitable because too much of the cornea would have to be treated to achieve good vision.
 High prescriptions mean very thick lenses and heavy glasses, and sometimes contact lenses may not be an option.
 ICL surgery is a realistic solution for people with very high prescriptions.

-In order for your surgeon to get the most out of an the ICL procedure for you, your eyesight should not have had a change in prescription of more than 0.5D in a year.
+For your surgeon to get the most out of an the ICL procedure for you, your eyesight should not have had a change in prescription of more than 0.5D in a year.

 The procedure usually takes approximately 10 – 20 minutes and is performed under local anaesthetic with sedation as a daycase.